FxSchrauber/User-effects-subcategories-changed/Remote_control/RC_effect_list.md

+# Remote Control Effects, June 7, 2019

-# Category "User"
+### Category "User"
-# Sub Category "Remote control"
+### Sub Category "Remote control"

 ## Remote controls
+These effects control other effects.
+The output of these effects sends the RC signal.

 |            EFFECT         |      FILE        |
 |:-------------------------:|:----------------:|